A food inspection report can significantly affect your food business operations. It could face significant consequences or become appraised.

 In general, the frequency of an inspection is based on the assessed risk level of your operations.
 High-risk businesses can expect an inspection every six months, whereas a very low-risk food establishment can sometimes be only inspected every three years.

-The purpose of an EHO inspection is to ensure that your food establishment is working toward the maintenance of public safety.
+The purpose of an EHO inspection is to ensure that your food establishment is working toward maintaining public safety.
 If anything is not in place, the inspection will reveal your lapses, and the EHO will give you pointers to correct them.

 The EHO inspection is not an activity that aims to close down your business but rather one that is made to improve it.

-EHO inspections are meticulous assessments of your food hygiene status, handling practices, and construction of your establishment.
+EHO inspections are detailed assessments of your food hygiene status, handling practices, and establishment construction.
 During the inspection, the EHO will observe how you operate your food business and take notes of the state of your premises.